EventGhost/EventGhost/CONTRIBUTING.md

 * Install [TortoiseGit](https://tortoisegit.org/download/) and read through its [Daily Use Guide](https://tortoisegit.org/docs/tortoisegit/tgit-dug.html).
 TortoiseGit integrates directly into Windows, and you operate it by right-clicking on files and folders in your repo.
 It's a great Git client for both beginners and experts alike.
 * To get a better feel for Git's command-line tools, run through [GitHub's 15-minute interactive Git tutorial](https://try.github.io/).
-* Read the first three chapters of [*Pro Git*](https://git-scm.com/book). *Pro Git* is the gold standard of Git books, written by GitHub's co-founder, and is available free of charge at the link provided.
+* Read the first three chapters of [*Pro Git*](https://git-scm.com/book).
+Written by GitHub's co-founder, *Pro Git* is the gold standard of Git books, and is available free of charge at the link provided.

 ### Setting up your editor